 Supply Chain Management Major

 The predominance of business activity taking place on a global scale has increased the opportunities for integrated supply chain management to have a profound impact on value chain performance.
 The supply chain encompasses all organizations involved in the production of a good or service and its ultimate delivery to the end consumer.
-Supply chain managers oversee many varied but inter-related processes including the flows of materials and information.
-Within supply chain management, logistics deals primarily with the materials flow component of the supply chain, and logistics managers are responsible for fulfilling customer orders while simultaneously controlling distribution costs from a total cost perspective.
+Supply chain managers oversee many varied but inter-related processes including the flows of materials, funds, and information.
+The scope of a supply chain manager includes all of the following: demand planning, procurement and supplier management, inventory and production operations, transportation and distribution, warehousing, retail sales, customer relationship management, and reverse logistics.
+Supply chain managers increasingly incorporate sustainability concepts into their decision processes.
 Students pursuing a supply chain major will develop theoretical, analytical, and software skills designed to prepare them for careers in a variety of fields.

 Admission to the Major

 See "Admission Requirements" on the Robert H. Smith School of Business page.

 - Identify common situations in chosen career that could result in ethical dilemma.

 - Analyze ethical scenarios and apply frameworks to develop solutions.